ethereum/ethereum-org-website/docs/whitepaper/index.md

 # Ethereum Whitepaper

-_This introductory paper was originally published in 2014 by Vitalik Buterin, the founder of [Ethereum](/what-is-ethereum/), before the project's launch.
+_This introductory paper was originally published in 2013 by Vitalik Buterin, the founder of [Ethereum](/what-is-ethereum/), before the project's launch in 2015.
 It's worth noting that Ethereum, like many community-driven, open-source software projects, has evolved since it's initial inception._

 _While several years old, we maintain this paper because it continues to serve as a useful reference and an accurate representation of Ethereum and it's vision.
 To learn about the latest developments of Ethereum, and how changes to the protocol are made, we recommend [this guide](/learn/)._